-Programme aims
+Programme Aims

-The programme provides students with a rigorous understanding of the principles and practices involved in a quantity surveying role up to first degree level standard.
-The programme reflects the academic underpinning necessary to prepare students for a career as a professional surveyor recognised by RICS, CABE or other related international professional bodies.
-It provides students with a progressive development of knowledge and skills over three levels of study.
+The programme aims to provide students with a thorough understanding of the principles and practices of building control, up to first degree level standard.
+The programme reflects the academic underpinning necessary to prepare students for a career as a Chartered Building Control Surveyor with RICS, CABE or other UK and international professional bodies, and provides students with a progressive development of knowledge and skills over three levels of study: levels 4, 5 and 6.

-The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career and to produce capable individuals with the potential to progress to professional status and prepare for advancement to Masters level qualification.
+The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career, and to produce capable individuals with the potential to progress to professional status in a building control, or related role, and prepare for advancement to postgraduate level of study.
 Students will develop a broad range of skills which are transferable across other industries.